Healthdirect Free Australian health advice you can count on.

 Common side effects of prednisolone, especially with high doses for long periods, include:

-Less common side effects of prednisolone include:
+Some psychological side effects include:

 See your doctor immediately or go to the emergency department of your nearest hospital if you experience any of these serious side effects: